Sabrialinton/Social-Media-Activism-Time-Series-Data-Analysis/README.md

 - Longitudinal analysis revealed recurring engagement cycles over time.

 #### Documentation
-See `Social_Media_Activism_Time_Series_Report.pdf` for full methodology, data modeling approach, and analytical conclusions.
+See `From Hashtags to Action-Measuring the Offline Impact of Twitter Activism.pdf` for full methodology, data modeling approach, and analytical conclusions.